iawade/common_condition/README.md

       > ```

 4. **QC’d Group File**
-   - Contains annotated variants used for the pilot analysis
+   - Contains all annotated variants used for the pilot analysis
    - The pipeline currently only supports one group file - if previously split by chromosome please concatenate together
    - Two lines per gene, one with a space-delineated list of variants, followed by the corresponding annotations:
       > #### `group file (name and extension are unimportant)`